phunanon/Insitux/integrations/Deadline.md

 (if true (print "hi") (print "bye"))
 ;; syntax
 ;; Tests a condition and executes either the second or third argument (or null).

+(and null (print "hi"))
+;; syntax and function
+;; Tests each argument and returns true or false if all arguments are truthy.
+;; Note: short-circuits evaluation after falsey argument.

+(and null true (print "hi"))
+;; syntax and function
+;; Returns first truthy argument or false.
+;; Note: short-circuits evaluation after first truthy argument.

 (when true (print "hi") (print "bye"))
 ;; syntax